david-mears-2/CV/README.md

 **Freelance clarinettist and singer** (2015-2018)

-- Outside of my two performing groups, I specialised in Creative Learning Participation: empowering people living with dementia, children with Special Educational Needs, and other groups to express themselves creatively.
+- Outside of my performing groups, I specialised in Creative Learning Participation: empowering people living with dementia, children with Special Educational Needs, and other groups to express themselves creatively.

 **[Matrix Music School](https://www.matrixmusicschool.co.uk/)** (March 2015 to December 2018)
 *Instrumental Teacher*